 - Peel the cucumber and cut it into quarters lengthwise.
 Remove any large seeds and discard them.
 Chop the cucumber into small dice.
 Let rest for a few minutes in a colander so that any excess liquid drains.
 You can help this process along by using a paper towel to press down on the cucumber: dry it in paper towels and then incorporate it into the yoghurt.

 - Peel the garlic and chop it very extra finely.
 Add it to the yoghurt.

 - Add the rest of the ingredients and mix well.
 You have now created tzatziki!

 - Pour the tzatziki into a nice serving bowl and drizzle some olive oil on top for garnish.

 - You can also garnish with some dill or mint or little pieces of cucumber... whatever tickles your fancy.
-A radish garnish will be nice.
-Olives tend to discolor the yogurt so I don't use them as garnish.
+A radish garnish is nice.
+Olives tend to discolour the yoghurt, therefore, refrain from using them.